mishthygupta/house-price-prediction/README.md

 # House Price Prediction using Linear Regression

 ## Problem Statement
-A real estate company **HomeVista Properties** operates across multiple cities and handles thousands of residential property sales every year.
+A real estate company operates across multiple cities and handles thousands of residential property sales every year.
 The company wants to automate its house pricing process using Machine Learning to predict the market price of a house based on its physical features, location, and condition.